-Uganda’s history has attracted a lot of interest from the international archeology for sometime now.
-The Bachwezi people who are believed to have been demigods because of their super natural powers depicted in remarkable works that they performed including building of earth work enclosures like those of Ntusi, the underground tunnels like the Akariza Ngumba K’ Kyabagyenyi and more so the famous long horned cattle that are apparently kept by the Banyankole of Ankole Uganda and the Tutsi people of Rwanda.
+Uganda’s history has attracted a lot of interest from the international archaeology for sometime now.
+The different dress codes, farming practices, marriage ceremonies, life style, and architecture form amazing experiences for visitors to Uganda.
+A good example is that of the Ntusi, and their underground tunnels like the Akariza Ngumba K’ Kyabagyenyi and more so the famous long horned cattle that are apparently kept by the Banyankole of Ankole in Uganda and the Tutsi people of Rwanda.

 Cultural tours in Uganda allow you to explore these diverse traditions cutting across the northern tribes and the southern tribes which are separated by the Kyoga Lake though these people are increasingly getting interconnected by the interaction brought about by trade and working together.